coyoteclan/ScriptDocTool/README.md

 - ``--write-sep`` Write docs for (new) functions in separate temp. files
 - ``--sort`` Sort functions in existing doc files in alphabetical order

+The tool must be executed from t1x-server/iw1x-server directory.
+Source files are expected to be at:

+``src/gsc/``

 The expected paths for writing docs are:

 ``docs/source/pages/scripting/functions``<br>